 Creation Units may be purchased only by or through a DTC Participant that has entered into an Authorized Participant Agreement with the Distributor (an "Authorized Participant").
 Such Authorized Participant will agree, pursuant to the terms of such Authorized Participant Agreement and on behalf of itself or any investor on whose behalf it will act, to certain conditions, including that such Authorized Participant will make available in advance of each purchase of shares an amount of cash sufficient to pay the Cash Component, once the NAV of a Creation Unit is next determined after receipt of the purchase order in proper form, together with the transaction fee described below.
-The Authorized Participant may require the investor to enter into an agreement with such Authorized Participant with respect to certain matters, including payment of the Cash Component.
-Investors who are not Authorized Participants must make appropriate arrangements with an Authorized Participant.
-Investors should be aware that their particular broker may not be a DTC Participant or may not have executed an Authorized Participant Agreement and that orders to purchase Creation Units may have to be placed by the investor's broker through an Authorized Participant.
+The Authorized Participant may require the investor to enter into an agreement with such Authorized Participants must make appropriate arrangements with an Authorized Participant.
+Investors who are not Authorized Participant broker may not be a DTC Participant or may not have executed an Authorized Participant Agreement and that orders to purchase orders placed through an Authorized Participant arrangement.
 As a result, purchase orders placed through an Authorized Participant may result in additional charges to such investor.
-The Trust does not expect to enter into an Authorized Participant Agreement with more than a small number of DTC Participants.
+The Trust does not expect to enter into an Authorized Participant arrangement with more than a small number of DTC Participants.
 A list of current Authorized Participants may be obtained from the Distributor.